alasmaritza/resources-page/README.md

 # resources-page-alas

-This is the Developer Assignment project made by Maritza Alas
+This is the Developer Assignment project made by Maritza Alas.
+The page is made out of three components: Header, TableLayout, and Articles.
+All page data is stored in json files and fetched with an api call.

 ## Recommended IDE Setup